A list of famous firsts throughout human history. Including famous firsts in exploration, science, transport, politics, sport, culture and the arts.

 1773 – Captain James Cook – becomes the first person to cross the Antarctic Circle.

-1911 – 14 December – Roald Amundsen (Norway) first to reach the South Pole.
+1911 – 14 December – Roald Amundsen (Norway) first person to reach the South Pole.

-1926 – Roald Amundsen (Norway) recognised as having being first to reach the North Pole.
+1926 – Roald Amundsen (Norway) recognised as being the first person to reach the North Pole.

 1932 – Amelia Earhart – 1st transatlantic solo flight by a woman.
 Flying from Newfoundland to Ireland in 15 hours.